Meet Our Library Board (2020-2021)

-Steve Squires, Recording Secretary, has lived in Newfane since 1999, successfully transitioning from a long career in software development to a new life somewhere between retired and homesteading.
-Visible roles in the community include singing in a church choir and local choral groups, working or speaking as a UVM Extension Master Gardener volunteer, and as a working member at the Brattleboro Food Coop.
-Steve has served several terms on his church board, holding positions including treasurer and board president.
+Steve Squires, Trustee, has lived in Newfane since 1999, successfully transitioning from a long career in software development to a life somewhere between retired and homesteading.
+Steve’s board experience started at All Souls Unitarian Universalist, where he has held positions including Treasurer and President.
 He joined the library board in 2012.
-Steve is happily married to Kathy Squires, whose volunteer activities eclipse his by a wide margin.
+Steve enjoys singing in various local choral groups, and is often seen playing a supporting role for his wife Kathy, whose volunteer activities eclipse his by a wide margin.

 Strategic Plan for Moore Free Library

 May 2014 – May 2019

 MISSION STATEMENT: The mission of the Moore Free Library and Crowell Gallery is to collect, preserve, and deliver in a welcoming, convenient and responsive manner, library materials in print and electronic formats to the informational and life long learning needs of the members of the community.
 In addition, we seek to provide cultural and environmental enrichment through the appreciation of art and the natural world.

 PERSONNEL – Continue to utilize skills and talents of professional librarian and community volunteers.

 - The Board of Trustees, or their representatives, will annually review the librarian’s goals and plans for the upcoming year, and evaluate the previous year’s strengths and areas needing growth.

 - The Board of Trustees will review having length of terms for its’ members and officers.